How We Operate

 The Bi-State Compact and the Regional Plan

-High in the Sierra Nevada and split by the California and Nevada border, Lake Tahoe is one of the world’s largest, deepest, clearest, and most spectacular mountain lakes.
+High in the Sierra Nevada on the California and Nevada border, Lake Tahoe is one of the world’s largest, deepest, clearest, and most spectacular mountain lakes.
 In the 1960s Lake Tahoe faced a critical crossroads as rapid development threatened its future.
 Regulatory authority for the 500-square-mile watershed was fractured, split among the two states, five counties, and a city.
 In response to the crisis, and growing concerns Lake Tahoe would be irreparably harmed, the two states decided to come together to create an agency to manage growth and development in the watershed and lead a shared, cooperative mission to conserve and restore the lake and its unique environment.

-In 1969, California and Nevada established the Tahoe Regional Planning Agency with the consent of Congress through a bi-state compact.
+In 1969, Nevada and California established the Tahoe Regional Planning Agency with the consent of Congress through a bi-state compact.
 TRPA is the nation’s first environmental organization with land use authority crossing state lines and continues to be unique in the United States.

 The bi-state compact charges TRPA with establishing a regional plan for the Lake Tahoe Basin with the mandate to achieve environmental standards, called thresholds.
 Environmental threshold standards set long-term environmental goals for the Region.
 Many of the thresholds will take generations to achieve and will require a lasting commitment to environmental improvement over time.
 The Regional Plan outlines actions to attain these thresholds that restore Lake Tahoe while balancing economic and community vitality.
 The compact gives TRPA authority to enforce the Code of Ordinances designed to protect and attain the thresholds.